MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - phil
 this is what you might here in the next minute or two not what they might talk about 1 hour from now.
 This is a `high hit rate.`
 - we can peed up our computer with principal spatial locality
 - we can make use of this the cache controller will bring in blocks of memory containing words located physically near a recently requested word.
-Ths isi why it grabs a block.
+This is why it grabs a block.
 - Then later we walk by those people they might talk about computer architecture but now we will hear other words for a little while.

-The msot likely word they will say about TW is tiger woods - `temporal locality` saying the same word as the topic
+The most likely word they will say about TW is tiger woods - `temporal locality` saying the same word as the topic

 - ex we might use the same data over and over which calls it many times
 - then we might keep it in the register so we dont get it replaced in the near future.